-Mid-Hudson Library System (MHLS) considers telecommuting to be a viable alternative work arrangement in cases where individual and job characteristics are best suited to such an arrangement.
+Mid-Hudson Library System (MHLS) considers telecommuting to be a viable alternative work arrangement in cases where current job duties and assignments are regularly accomplished in individual and job characteristics are best suited to such an arrangement.
 Telecommuting allows employees to work at home, on the road or in a satellite location for all or part of their regular workweek.
 Telecommuting is a voluntary work alternative that may be appropriate for some employees and some jobs.
-It is not an entitlement, it is not a company-wide benefit, and it in no way changes the terms and conditions of employment with MHLS.
+It is not an entitlement, it is not a company-wide benefit, and it in no way changes the terms and conditions of employment with MHLS